-If you missed our June open day this year, why not look at the films below?
+If you missed our June open day last year, why not look at the films below?

 We filmed some of the talks from the 2015 July Open Day.
 Please note that there may be some differences in the course since these films were made, notably that it is now called Theology, Religion, and Philosophy of Religion and the need for applicants to sit an admissions assessment.

 Sutton Trust Summer School

 The Theology and Philosophy Summer School is taking place on 14th - 18th August 2017 for students in Year 12.
 This is a subject-specific residential where you live and study as a Cambridge student.

 During the day, you’ll be in your academic department, where you’ll be taught by world-leading experts in your subject.
 They’ll guide you through new areas of study, introducing you to the depth and breadth of a Cambridge undergraduate course.
 But it’s not all work.
 After you leave the departments, you’ll have time to explore Cambridge with your Summer School friends, and we’ll put on a host of activities for you.

 There are 12 places and the closing date for applications in 2017 is 5pm on 2 March.
 Please be aware that you must meet certainto be accepted on the summer schools.

 For more information and applications, please visit http://summerschools.suttontrust.com/university/cambridge/

 For those that are unsuccessful in gaining a place on the Summer School, we run Experience Cambridge.
 Students visit the university on two occasions: once in late June and then again in July 2017.
 Each day starts at 11.00am and finishes at 4.00pm.
 Dates for each subject will be released as they are set.
 Attendance at both the first and second day is compulsory.
-In between you will complete a study project, either on their own or in groups, supported by the course leaders.
+In between you will complete a study project, either on your own or in groups, supported by the course leaders.